mathieucarbou/YaSolR/docs/overview.md

 ### Cycle Stealing Control

-Cycle Stealing Control will let a complete or half complete voltage curve pass or not, and this control is done from the zero point up to the next.
+Cycle Stealing Control will let a half complete voltage curve pass or not, and this control is done from the zero point up to the next.
-So the sin wave is not chopped like in Phase Control, but we decide to let pass or not a complete period or half period.
+So the sin wave is not chopped like in Phase Control.

-50Hz current has a voltage curve with a period of 20 ms decoupled in 2 half-periods: one positive, one negative, so the zero voltage is crossed twice per period.
-A measuring device like JSY makes about 300 ms to see a new value, which gives us 15 full periods and 30 half-periods to re-arrange the current flow, before the next measurement.

 This method can use a simple Zero-Cross Solid State Relay: a relay that will only close or open when the voltage curve is at 0.
 So there is no load at that time of switching, thus, no harmonics.